|

 I

-admire how Hensleigh maintains a consistent vision of this dark universe, and
+admire how Hensleigh maintains a consistent vision of this dark universe and

 does not feel the need to be slavish to the PC police or to water down this